03 Apr Creating a Tumor Microenvironment with a Hypoxic Gradient using Cell-Mate3D

 The ability to mimic a physiologically relevant tumor microenvironment that contains an oxygen gradient would serve as a useful tool for cancer researchers studying tumor biology and potential treatments and therapies (4).

 HIF-1α is a transcription factor that is activated when cells experience a hypoxic environment (2).
 When HeLa cells are embedded into the Cell-Mate3D matrix, a hypoxic gradient is formed after 3 days (Figure 1).
 This is demonstrated by sectioning and staining a cross section of the matrix and performing HIF-1α staining.
-Imaging and analysis show that the HIF-1α staining intensity is low for in the outer 400-500μm of the matrix, and that expression is increased in the center of the matrix at Day 3.
+Imaging and analysis show that the HIF-1α staining intensity is low for buy xanax no prescription in the outer 400-500μm of the matrix, and that expression is increased in the center of the matrix at Day 3.

 Figure 1.
 Cell-Mate3D cultures were created at a density of 4 million HeLa cells per 100μL of Cell-Mate3D matrix.
 After one day in culture, cryosectioning and staining showed little HIF-1α expression (a,b).
 After three days in culture, HIF-1α staining was more intense (d,e) which is indicative of hypoxia.
 Relative Fluorescence Intensity (RFI) profiles of (a) and (d) show that hypoxic conditions are time dependent.
 After three days in culture, HIF-1α RFI (red) is elevated up to four fold compared to one day in culture (c,f).
 Furthermore, the intensity profile of Day 3 cultures (f) indicates the presence of an oxygen gradient.
 The RFI of HIF-1α begins to increase approximately 400-500μm from the edge of the matrix.